A B2B Nurture Campaign Guide – With Examples

 Once you find the pattern, build a list of those who need what you’re selling.

-You can then categorize your buyer personas.
-At Salesbread we usually segment our list into 2 categories.
-It could be by “employee title” or even “industry”.
-If you are new to lead generation, especially in the world of Linkedin outreach or cold email, try not to make your list greater than 500 prospects per segment.
+If you are new to lead generation, especially in the world of LinkedIn outreach or cold email, try not to make your list greater than 500 prospects per segment.

 3. Create personalized content

-When it comes to nurture programs, you have to include personalized content.
 If you send out thousands of spam emails or generic messages, you will most likely have tons of people unsubscribe from your mailing list.

-Create personalized content for your prospects.
+You have to create personalized content for your prospects.

-For example, with our Linkedin and cold email campaigns, we always mention something personal about the prospect.
 Something that we can compliment them on; Perhaps they were featured on a podcast or wrote an interesting article?
 If they have, then be sure to include that in your messages.

 You can also send out drip email campaigns that start off with a welcome email, and then emails that move the prospect down the sales funnel, encouraging them to buy.

-On a side note: Should you use marketing automation
+On a side note: Should you use marketing automation?

 Therefore, before using automation tools, get your reply rates up.